mwestt/mwestt.github.io/about.md

 Hi there, I'm Matt.
 I'm a data scientist at [Arblet](https://www.arblet.com).
 <!-- <a href="https://www.arblet.com/" style="text-decoration: none; font-weight:bold; color:rgb(0,0,0)"> Arblet Inc.</a>. -->
 I'm interested in discovering hidden stories from data, and using them to solve human problems.
-I love travelling to unusal places, and I'm a huge geography nerd.
+I love travelling to unusual places, and I'm a huge geography nerd.

-I completed my masters degree in physics with theoretical physics at the University of Manchester in 2017, where I researched [Bayesian inference](https://drive.google.com/file/d/1fV6HB7wGF7PJa3SLyz1GXGkPLRz3RPOJ/view?usp=sharing) and its application as a diagnostic tool in Alzheimer's disease.
+I completed my master's degree in physics with theoretical physics at the University of Manchester in 2017, where I researched [Bayesian inference](https://drive.google.com/file/d/1fV6HB7wGF7PJa3SLyz1GXGkPLRz3RPOJ/view?usp=sharing) and its application as a diagnostic tool in Alzheimer's disease.
 I spent my third year abroad at the [University of Toronto](https://www.physics.utoronto.ca/~nonlin/abstracts/MWest_479_report_2016_abstract.html).